 CALIFORNIA JOURNALISM AWARDS

-Formerly known as the Better Newspapers Contest, the annual California Journalism Awards recognize journalism excellence among CNPA’s daily, weekly and monthly member newspapers, digital news media, and student newspapers from high schools, two-year colleges and four-year universities.
+The annual California Journalism Awards recognize journalism excellence among CNPA’s daily, weekly and monthly member newspapers, digital news media, and student newspapers from high schools, two-year colleges and four-year universities.
 Daily, weekly and monthly member newspapers compete within their circulation divisions among 37 different categories.
-Digital and print publication compete in the contest’s Digital Division.
+Digital and print publication compete in 22 categories in the Digital Contest.
 There are 12 campus categories.
 More than 450 awards are issued annually to winners at the annual California Journalism Awards Gala.
-The contest is considered one of the nation’s largest, drawing approximately 3,500 entries each year.
+The contest is considered one of the nation’s largest, drawing approximately 3,000 entries each year.
 The winners in the most recent contests are available online.

 MEETINGS, CAPITAL CONFERENCE